 \section{Conclusion}

 We propose \textbf{CodeGym}, a scalable synthetic reinforcement learning environment generation pipeline for multi-turn tool-use agent training.
-By converting coding tasks into structured Gym environments, CodeGym enables LLMs to actively explore and adapt to diverse environments and workflows with verifiable tasks.
-Empirically, models trained in these synthetic environments exhibit strong generalizability, achieving consistent performance improvements in both in-domain validation environments and out-of-distribution benchmarks such as the $\tau$-bench.
-We hope that CodeGym can serve as a foundation for developing more robust LLM agents capable of handling the complexity of real-world tool-augmented workflows.
+By converting coding tasks into structured Gym environments, CodeGym enables LLM agents to actively explore and adapt to diverse environments and workflows with verifiable tasks.
+Empirically, models trained in these synthetic environments exhibit strong agent generalizability, achieving consistent performance improvements in both in-domain validation environments and out-of-distribution benchmarks such as $\tau$-Bench.
+We hope that CodeGym can serve as a foundation for developing more robust LLM agents capable of handling the diversity and complexity of real-world tool-augmented workflows.